What is Incident Response? What are the Incident Response Steps & Strategies?

 Do as little as possible — Keep it simple, stupid” (KISS) is a well-known management principle that should be applied to response plans.
 Even if thoroughly deliberated, it’s unlikely that a complex plan will be carried out without error in practice.
 Minimize the number of instructions, steps, and details the team needs to know before entering the “fog of war” and dealing with the incident.

-Incident response is the proactive and systematic approach to handling cybersecurity incidents, ensuring swift and effective actions to minimize damage and recover from breaches.
+Building incident response strategies is the proactive and systematic approach to handling cybersecurity incidents, ensuring swift and effective actions to minimize damage and recover from breaches.
 Understanding the incident response steps and employing strategic measures like preparation, detection, containment, eradication, recovery, and lessons learned are crucial in fortifying a robust cybersecurity posture.
 By implementing these strategies and continuously refining them, organizations can better safeguard their systems, mitigate risks, and promptly respond to ever-evolving cyber threats, ultimately bolstering resilience in the face of potential attacks.